svtma/my-website/content/experience/index.en.md

   </div>
 </h3>

-- Furthered the exploration of the properties of liquid crystal displays and carbon nanotubes
+- Furthered the exploration of liquid crystal displays and carbon nanotube properties